 Going through my parents' stuff didn't make me suddenly miss them, but I became more intrigued by them every day.
 I wanted to know more and more about them, to solve their mysteries.
 At the same time, I felt a corresponding, if conflicting, urge to speak, or write, about what many people seemed to think was unspeakable: my ever-present lack of grief.
 So I decided to combine these seemingly divergent impulses into an Tumblr blog called My Dead Parents, which I kept anonymous both out of respect for my family and because, after years of writing fiction, I wasn't sure if I could handle revealing so much about myself in writing.Anya Yurchyshyn writes about rediscovering her parents through their letters, after their deaths.

 "Trusting your child with someone else is one of the hardest things that a parent has to do — and in the United States, it’s harder still, because American day care is a mess.
 About 8.2 million kids—about 40 percent of children under five — spend at least part of their week in the care of somebody other than a parent.
 Most of them are in centers, although a sizable minority attend home day cares....
 In other countries, such services are subsidized and well-regulated.
 In the United States, despite the fact that work and family life has changed profoundly in recent decades, we lack anything resembling an actual child care system.
 Excellent day cares are available, of course, if you have the money to pay for them and the luck to secure a spot.
 But the overall quality is wildly uneven and barely monitored, and at the lower end, it’s Dickensian."

+California bill to ease "move aways" by custodial parents pulled.
 Until a recent CA Supreme Court decision, it was easy for custodial parents to move themselves and their children far from their ex-spouse.
 The Court reversed the old rule and held that the move could be blocked if the non-custodial parent could show that it would interfere with his/her relationship with the kids.
 Legislation to reimpose the old permissive standard passed through the State Senate, but has now been pulled off the legislative calendar after an outcry by father's rights groups.

 Yoga in the classroom?
 EGADS!
 That reeks of religious implications, say parents in Aspen, Colorado.
 "For some families, the chanting that accompanies a selection of yoga techniques creates a challenge for separation of church and state."
 Aspen Elementary says the pilot program "was proposed as a way to help kids cope with their return to school.
 Rowdy tots could be calmed and readied for class work after recess using a series of relaxing breathing and stretching techniques."